Traditional whitewashed courtyard house with colorful flower pots and geraniums in Córdoba Jewish quarter, Córdoba, Spain

 Mezquita cathedral-mosque with the Mezquita and flower patios, flower-filled patios, and Andalusian charm.

-Córdoba, Spain is a Warm destination perfect for history and architecture.
-The best time to visit is Mar, Apr, May, Oct, & Nov, when weather conditions are ideal.
-Budget travelers can explore from $107/day, while mid-range trips average $247/day.
+Córdoba, Spain is a destination with a warm climate, perfect for Mezquita cathedral-mosque and flower patios.
+The best time to visit is Mar, Apr, May, Sep, Oct, & Nov, when weather conditions are ideal.
+Budget travel costs around $117/day, while mid-range trips average $270/day.
 EU citizens need only ID.

 /day